r-andy79/shopping-helper/README.md

 ## UX
 The applcation can serve anyone in their day-to-day shopping.
 It can be used by a single user, or a household / community members.
 It can help the user(s) to monitor current amounts of products in their kitchen/storage and automatically create shopping list based on that information.
 Provided the information in the database is accurate, it should help users optimize their shopping.

+I wanted the user interface to be simple and consistent throughout the whole application.
+The data is presented in a clean and organized way.
+User has easy access to all the functions from the navigation bar on larger screens or a mobile menu that is triggered by the 'hamburger' button.

 ### User stories